-Continuing from the theme of Productive failure, the goal of this event is to enhance dialogue so that Finnish funding agencies could better understand the circumstances which affect the possibilities of early-career interdisciplinarians in particular to gain funding.
-In addition, the event aims to inform interdisciplinarians about the different funding agencies’ specific expectations and goals as to interdisciplinarity.
-Our panelists include
+The goal of this event was to enhance dialogue so that Finnish funding agencies could better understand the circumstances which affect the possibilities of early-career interdisciplinarians in particular to gain funding.
+In addition, the event aimed to inform interdisciplinarians about the different funding agencies’ specific expectations and goals as to interdisciplinarity.
+Our panelists included

 - Floora Ruokonen, Director of the Division of Social Sciences and Humanities Research at Academy of Finland,